RakhithJK/axllent-mailpit-wiki/Troubleshooting.md

 ## No browser notifications for new messages

-This feature is only possible when accessing your Mailpit web UI via HTTPS.
+This feature is only possible when accessing your Mailpit web UI via HTTPS, or when accessing Mailpit via http://localhost:8025.
 This is not a restriction of Mailpit, this is a browser security feature.
 Please refer to the [HTTPS documentation](HTTPS)

 ## XMLHttpRequest blocked by CORS policy